mattrude/wp-theme-gus/readme.md

     git clone https://github.com/mattrude/wp-theme-gus.git gus

+## Installing
+For a more indepth walk threw of the install, see the [installation page](https://github.com/mattrude/wp-theme-gus/wiki/Installing).

 ## Support
 If you are having issues using the Gus theme, please file a bug report by creating a [New Issue](https://github.com/mattrude/wp-theme-gus/issues) on the projects github page.